hryxna/Java-Algos/LuhnsAlgo/README.md

 > That is whether it belongs to **MASTERCARD**, **VISA**, **AMERICAN EXPRESS**.<br>

 ### NOTE :
+#### Input should only be digits no alphabets or any special characters or whitespaces should be allowed.
 #### For the mentioned cards it will check their first digits as well as the total no. of digits that are mentioned below :

 <pre>